per1234/esparto/README.md

 ## Asychronous task, timers, scheduling etc

 ESPARTO contains the following timer functions, which will callback your code after a certain time, either just the once or every n milliseconds.
 It does so by interfacing with the taskQ and serialising the task when the timer “fires”.
 Thus your code does not need to worry about locking or resource clashes – no other part of your code will be running at the same time – including other timers, so don’t expect microsecond precision.
-The loss of precision* is the price you pay for 1) ease of use 2) resilience / robustness 3) not needing to understand/worry what’s going on behind the scenes.
+The loss of precision is the price you pay for 1) ease of use 2) resilience / robustness 3) not needing to understand/worry what’s going on behind the scenes.
 The loss is only a few milliseconds either way, if at all – unless you load it up with hundreds of concurrent tasks or dozens of timers that ALL fire at exactly the same time.
-So if you have two tasks one every 30 seconds and one every 60, there will be an “overlap” every minute when the second 30-second timer fires at almost exactly the same time as the 60 second one.
-Better to make the first every 29 seconds or the second every 61.
-ESPARTO copes quite happily with either situation but if one of the tasks does a lot of work, you may notice a “hiccup” in other tasks also running.

-The names should hopefully be obvious:
 ```
 Esparto.every(msec,functionA); // run functionA every msec milliseconds
 Esparto.once(msec,functionB); // run function after a delay of msec milliseconds